Talk Years: 2023

 Anthony is a freshman at Portsmouth High School and enjoys playing his many guitars, skiing, fishing, drawing, and hanging out with friends.
 Lulu is a fifth grader at Little Harbour School.
 She enjoys playing the violin and performing in plays at school and with the Seacoast Rep PAPA, Player’s Ring, and Portsmouth Music and Arts Center.

 Ninth grader Bhumika Prem is a legal immigrant who shares the story of her family’s long, arduous journey toward becoming permanent residents of the United States.
-She sheds light on...The Future of Fashion Is Secondhand
+She sheds light on...“Song for the Sea” and “What Got Into You” by Kieran Rhodes

 Storyteller and former Varsity baseball player, Kieran Rhodes, is an alternative singer-songwriter.
 In his sophomore year at Berklee College of Music, Kieran debuted as a contestant on the 17th season...Portsmouth School of Ballet – “Daffodils”